 1. Demographics and Date

 You need to include basic demographic information about the sellers and buyers.
-You should include the names of all sellers and buyers involved, as well as where they are located.
-Do not forget to include the date of the agreement as well.
+You should include the names, contact information, and addresses of all sellers and buyers involved.
+Don’t forget to include the date of the agreement as well.

 2. The Asset Information

 You need to include information about the asset being sold.
-For example, if there is real estate being purchased, you need to include the address of the real estate involved in the agreement.
+For example, if the buyer is purchasing real estate, you need to include the appropriate address and a property description.

 3. Purchase Price and Payment Information